Why Have an Important Documents Binder

 Make sure you also note any medications your family members are taking in case medical professionals need this information.

-I like keeping this info right at the back of my binder so I can quickly access it if needed.
+I like keeping this info right at the front of my binder so I can quickly access it if needed.

 Add all the other documents you gathered in Step #1 to the appropriate sections of your binder.